-6(m) Management of capital
+6(I) Management of Capital

 The Company manages its common shares, stock options and warrants as capital.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.